 A research design (or research strategy) describes how you will approach the investigation for your dissertation.
 It constitutes part of your research proposal.

 What does a research design look like?

-A research design should present an overview of the means you will use to undertake your thesis research.
+A research design should present an overview of the means you will use to undertake your dissertation research.
 You should describe where and when you will conduct your research, the sample you will use, and the approach and methods you will employ.
 You can do this by answering the following questions:

 At which location or situation will you conduct your investigation?

 At what point in time or in what period will the research take place?

 Which individuals, groups or events will you examine (as your sample)?